- Adult Skin Problems Slideshow

 - What are possible complications of keratosis pilaris?

 - What is the prognosis of patients with keratosis pilaris?

 Who gets keratosis pilaris?

 Anyone can have keratosis pilaris.
 Although it is commonly a skin condition of children and adolescents, it is also seen in many adults.
 Females may be more frequently affected than males.
-Age of onset is often within the first 10 years of life and may worsen during puberty.
+The age of onset is often within the first 10 years of life and may worsen during puberty.
 However, keratosis pilaris may begin at any age.
-A large percentage of patients have other people in their family with the same condition.
+Keratosis pilaris seems to be inherited.
 It has been commonly been seen in twins.
-Keratosis pilaris is also seen in atopic dermatitis patients and patients with very dry skin.
+Keratosis pilaris is also seen in patients with atopic dermatitis and patients with very dry skin.

 Does keratosis pilaris affect the entire body?

 Although possible, it is rare to have keratosis pilaris all over the body.
 The lesions in keratosis pilaris most characteristically involve the back of the upper arms.
 Other common locations include the back, thighs, buttocks and occasionally the face.
 It does not affect the eyes, mouth, palms, or soles.

 What causes keratosis pilaris?